PanDAWMS/panda-docs/docs/source/architecture/server.rst

 .. figure:: images/server_sync.png

 The picture above shows the internal architecture of the PanDA Web application to process synchronous requests.
-The ``panda`` module is the entry point of the application running in the main process and implementing the WSGI protocol to receive requests through the WSGI daemon.
+The ``panda`` module is the entry point of the PanDA Web application running in the main process and implementing the WSGI protocol to receive requests through the WSGI daemon.
 Requests are fed into one of three modules, ``JobDispatcher``, ``UserIF``, and ``Utils``.